Best & Cheap Cloud Hosting Providers in 2019

 ServGrid offers a KVM service and high-level firewall protection for early detection and prevention of data loss or infection.

-Their lowest plan starts at $9.99/month and offers 1 CPU, 512 RAM, 10 GB storage and 250GB transfer but they have different recommendations depending on what platform you’re looking to use so for were looking to host a Magento website then they recommend a different plan that comes with 8 CPU, 16 GB RAM, 120 storage and 3 TB transfer for $249.99/month.
+Their lowest plan starts at $9.99/month and offers 1 CPU, 512 RAM, 10 GB storage and 250GB transfer but they have different recommendations depending on what platform you’re looking to use so for were looking to host a Magento website then they recommend a different cloud plan that comes with 8 CPU, 16 GB RAM, 120 storage and 3 TB transfer for $249.99/month.

 Scalability also comes easy with ServGrid and you can scale down or up almost instantly using the VPS control panel.
 From the same dashboard, you can also access the daily backups and you get your free dedicated IP address.